impredicative/gec/README.md

 * `<owner>` refers to the previously configured owner
 * `<repo>` refers to an identical repository name, e.g. "travel", in both GitHub and GitLab.
 It can be auto-determined if a command is run from its encrypted or decrypted directory, although this is not expected for the `clone` command.
-When it can be auto-determined, to disambiguate a command's arguments that follow, it can be specified as a period.
+When it can be auto-determined, to disambiguate a command's arguments that follow, it can alternatively be specified as a period.

 For a new repo:
 * Create a `<repo>` under the `<owner>` in GitHub and GitLab.
+This step is currently not automated.
 * `gec clone <repo>`
 * `gec init.fs [<repo>]`
 * `gec send <repo> "Initialize"`  # Commit and push.
 Can specify current repo as a period.